emmahsax/git_helper/README.md

 This script is particularly nice when you're in a repository that has a ton of stale branches.

-**Note: this script assumes the default branch of your repository is `master`.

 #### `new_branch.rb`

 This script is useful for making new branches in a repository on the command line.
 To run the script, you must currently be `cd`ed into the repository on your local machine that you want to make the new branch for.
 Then, run: